 Later, I found the courage to write the following in the Retreat Center's Hiker Register:

 I'm missing my friend John's birthday party for this?!?1 ...
 Oh well.
 I can't be much of a friend, because I just spelled his name wrong.
 No "h."
 In other news, I'm only a day behind someone I know!2 ...
 And tomorrow I'll probably be a day and a half behind, since I'm only doing 15 miles.
 This heat sucks.3 Cold showers, on the other hand, are/were the order of the day!
 (Especially considering what I resorted to thinking about4 to make it those last few miles, ahem, without water.)
-Thanks!
+Thanks!1.
+Sorry, Jon.
+And notice how fond of "?!?"
+I am today.6

 -Major Chafage5